yash-sharma1/docs-site/docs/faq.md

 proposal-vote procedure.

 - Trade fee is calculated based on trade notional value, while fees for other transactions are fixed.
-- It is free to send a new GTC order, cancel a partially filled order, or expire a partially filled order.
+- It is free to send a new GTE order, cancel a partially filled order, or expire a partially filled order.
 - Non-Trade related transactions would be charged with a fee when the transactions happen, and can only be paid in BNB.
 The transaction will be rejected if the address does not have enough BNB.
 - Trade-related transactions would be charged with a fee when an order is filled, or